yifeng2019uwb/cloud-native-order-processor/services/README.md

 ---

-**All services are now working perfectly with fresh AWS credentials, proper authentication, and comprehensive build automation!** 🚀
+**Core services are working with fresh AWS credentials, proper authentication, and comprehensive build automation.
+Order Service is in active development with balance integration!** 🚀